FriskyRisky/NoteMakingWebapp/README.md

 # SoDelhi
-MY submission for so delhi internship test
+MY submission for so delhi web app